mholling/las2poly/README.md

 **-i**, **--simplify**

 > Simplify the output polygons using Visvalingam's algorithm.
-> Simplified polygons may have self&#45;intersections and are not guaranteed to be topologically valid, although this is rare.
+> Simplified polygons may have self-intersections and are not guaranteed to be topologically valid, although this is rare.

 **-m**, **--smooth**